 A home workout routine and a proper diet can more than make up for the lack of a gym membership, but having your own scale to use day in and day out is a necessity if you're tracking your weight.

-A really great quality scale can run you as little as $15-20, with fancier models that offer bodyfat readouts and other features costing a bit more.
+A decent quality scale can run you as little as $15-20, with fancier models that offer bodyfat readouts and other features costing a bit more.
 But whatever you choose, you'll know you're getting a good read on your progress.